nerdschoolbergen/introduction-to-web-security/exercise-5/README.md

 :pencil2: Try to exploit the comment field by submitting a persistent XSS attack that forces the all users to vote for the candidate Eleanor Wheeler.

-:bonus: Can you hide your tracks using your XSS attack, by having the script remove itself after executing the malicious vote?
+:star: Can you hide your tracks using your XSS attack, by having the script remove itself after executing the malicious vote?

 ### [Go to exercise 6 :arrow_right:](../exercise-6/README.md)